Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 12. While the Option Group is in the selected state, display the Property Sheet (F4) and change the Name property value to Frame1.

-13. Create another Option Group control to the right side of the earlier one and add four items.
+13. Create another Option Group control on the right side of the earlier one and add four items.
 Give the third label caption to the name of a Report in your database.

 14. Change the Name Property Value of the Options Group control to Frame2.